 God has instructed us to sing

 The most important reason why we need to sing in church?
 We have been instructed to by God.
-We are all blessed with our individual, in-built instrument which can create incredibly sweet sounds and, especially when used in a group setting, it is hugely powerful.
+We are all blessed with our individual, in-built instrument which can create incredibly sweet sounds and, especially when used in a group setting, it's hugely powerful.

-Found within the Bible are a multitude of direct commands to sing.
+Found in Scripture are a multitude of direct commands to sing.
 For example:

 How to evaluate worship in music at your church